CSMN132/FirstJira.project/README.md

 ### 2.4 Test implementation

-  - The following elements are needed to be ready before the test execution phase begins: https://demo.guru99.com/V4/index.php.
+  - The following elements are needed to be ready before the test execution phase begins: https://demo.opencart.com
   - Testing environment is up and running:
-  - Access to the testing environment is given: UserID:(mngr532768,password:Bugati1@).
   - Cycle summary was created.
   - Test cases were added to the cycle summary.
   - all the test data is available and reviewed (test data=registration was successfully,password example,manager user).